little-angry-clouds/observability-laboratory/README.md

 ### Python

-There's to python microservices, one with plain [flask](https://flask.palletsprojects.com/en/1.1.x/) and the other with [pyms](https://github.com/python-microservices/pyms).
+There's two python microservices, one with plain [flask](https://flask.palletsprojects.com/en/1.1.x/) and the other with [pyms](https://github.com/python-microservices/pyms).

 ### Java

-There a java microservice with SpringBoot.
+There's a java microservice with SpringBoot.

 ## How to use it